 22/23 – Breakdown of US-USSR arms reduction talks.

-26 – Six robbers break into the Brink’s-MAT warehouse at Heathrow Airport, London and escape with £26 million worth of gold, diamonds, and cash.
-The media dub it “the crime of the century” (pictured below).
+26 – Six robbers break into the Brink’s-MAT warehouse at Heathrow Airport, London, expecting to find £3 million and escape with £26 million worth of gold, diamonds, and cash.
+The media dubs it “the crime of the century” (pictured).

 28 – Six astronauts, including a West German, are launched in the space shuttle, returning 10 days later.